Fay identities for polylogarithms on higher-genus Riemann surfaces: Meromorphic Fay identities

 \section{Meromorphic Fay identities}

-In this section, we spell out conjectural echos of the identities of sections \ref{sec:3} to \ref{sec:5} among non-meromorphic and single-valued $f$-tensors for meromorphic but multi-valued integration kernels on surfaces of arbitrary genus.
-More specifically, we propose interchange lemmas and Fay identities for the meromorphic expansion coefficients $g^{I_1\cdots I_r}{}_J(x,y)$ of the flat Enriquez connection \cite{Enriquez:2011} that literally match the analogous identities of the $f^{I_1\cdots I_r}{}_J(x,y)$ through the formal substitution rule $f \rightarrow g $.
+In this section, we spell out counterparts of the identities of sections \ref{sec:3} to \ref{sec:5} among non-meromorphic and single-valued $f$-tensors for meromorphic but multi-valued integration kernels on surfaces of arbitrary genus.
+More specifically, we propose interchange identities that we shall prove and Fay identities that we shall conjecture for the meromorphic expansion coefficients $g^{I_1\cdots I_r}{}_J(x,y)$.
+Remarkably, the expressions for both the interchange and Fay identities that we find in terms of the Enriquez kernels will match with the analogous identities for DHS kernels $f^{I_1\cdots I_r}{}_J(x,y)$ as carbon copies of one another upon the formal substitution $f \rightarrow g $.
 We also investigate the coincident limits $y \rightarrow x$ of the Enriquez kernels which introduce meromorphic analogues of the modular tensors $\Nf^{P_1\cdots P_{r}}$ seen in the coincident limits of $f^{I_1\cdots I_r}{}_J(x,y)$ in the previous section.

 \sm